 Effective Date 2026-03-07

-CMS Kidney Transplant Pretransplant Transfusion Coverage Criteria and Medical Necessity Requirements 2026
+CMS Pretransplant Transfusion Coverage Criteria and Medical Necessity Requirements 2026

-The clinical foundation of this coverage policy is well-established.
-Transplant surgeons have confirmed a direct correlation between pretransplant blood transfusions and the success of graft retention — in both cadaver and living-related kidney transplantation.
-CMS codified that finding in NCD 93, and the 2026 modification keeps that coverage intact.
+The core medical necessity standard for this coverage policy is straightforward.
+Transplant surgeons have established a clear link between pretransplant blood transfusions and improved graft retention outcomes — in both cadaver and living-related kidney transplantation.
+CMS recognizes this clinical correlation as the basis for coverage.

 Coverage Indications at a Glance